Goldtope1/Call-Center-Analysis/README.md

 This dataset contains the data from a call center in 2015 QTR1 and was tasked to analyze this dataset and provide insights from the analysis

 The questions asked were:
-Total Calls
+* Total Calls made to the company
-Average speed of answer in seconds
+* Average speed of answer in seconds
-Average satisfaction
+* Average satisfaction
-Call trend by months
+* Call trend by months
-Total calls by agents
+* Total calls by agents
-% of calls by Topics
+* % of calls by Topics
-Compare answered and abandoned calls
+* Compare answered and abandoned calls
-Answered and resolved calls by month
+* Answered and resolved calls by month

 #### DATA TRANSFORMATION AND CLEANING